RSHSARCHIVEPROJECT/SCAN-RESEARCH-HUB-OF-RSHS-IX/README.md

 3. Sign in with your School LRN

 #### iOS
-1. Approach or Contact the School ICT Administrator for the installation of the application in the method of "Sideloading"
+1. Access to the WebApp using Chrome or Safari
-2. Install and open the application
+2. Add the WebApp to the Screen
 3. Sign in with your School LRN

 ### Quick Tour